RWS/studio-api-docs/apiconcepts/verification/implement_the_ui_controller_class.md

 [!code-csharp[IdenticalVerifierUiPage](code_samples/IdenticalVerifierUiPage.cs#L7-L11)]
 ***

 Note that there are various strings to provide in the annotation, such as the plug-in page name and description.
-The plug-in page name corresponds to the link that is clicked in the user interface of SDL Trados Studio 2017 to display the corresponding page.
+The plug-in page name corresponds to the link that is clicked in the user interface of Trados Studio 2017 to display the corresponding page.
 Then declare the following private members:

 * **_Control**: This member is derived from the user interface class (see Implement the User Interface); we use this member to control the actual user interface (e.g. when the user clicks the buttons **OK, Reset to Defaults**, etc. in the UI)